Interview with Color Expert Leatrice Eiseman

 Becoming a world renowned Color Expert is no easy feat.
 But Leatrice Eiseman has made her name as an ‘international color guru’, as a prime consultant to Pantone.
 From helping a wide variety of companies make the best choices on color for product development to logos and brand identity, she is a lady who knows the impact color can have on everything in our lives.
 We talk exclusively to Leatrice about her career and she shares her top tips on how to introduce more color into your home…

 How did you get started in your career as a color expert?

 I have always had an affinity for color—even as a child I knew it was something I wanted to pursue, career-wise.
 My educational path has been through a combination of design, psychology and business administration.

 Can you talk us through what a typical working day is like for you?

-There is no “typical” day as I never quite know when an inquiry is going to come for my color consulting services and that could be from any industry utilising color.
+There is no “typical” day as I never quite know when an inquiry is going to come for my color consulting services and that could be from any industry utilizing color.
 I also write books about color (working on my tenth), do color forecasting, deliver seminars world-wide and teach color usage for career development so my schedule is very diversified.

 What has been your career highlight to date?

 I think my long association with Pantone is the highlight of my career.

 How would you describe your interior style and what is your favorite room in your home and why?